aphick/go-bot-feeds/README.md

 # go-bot-feeds

-RSS, Atom and JSON feed parser plugin for go-chat-bot
+RSS, Atom and JSON feed parser plugin for [go-chat-bot](https://github.com/go-chat-bot/bot).

 Requires on the `FEEDS`, and `FEEDS_CRON` environment variables to be set.